Contact Us For More Details.

 The right treatment plan not only helps you tackle your unhealthy eating habits and associated symptoms, it also addresses the root cause of your disorder.
 Usually, emotional triggers, such as an inability to cope with stress, anxiety, sadness and fear among others, are responsible for majority of eating disorders.

-Meadowbrook Counseling Center provides a safe and secure environment, where you can feel comfortable in confiding to your counselor about what is going on and where you would like to be.
+Meadowbrook Counseling provides a safe and secure environment, where you can feel comfortable in confiding to your counselor about what is going on and where you would like to be.